u-root/u-root/README.md

 [![Build Status](https://travis-ci.org/u-root/u-root.svg?branch=master)](https://travis-ci.org/u-root/u-root)

-A universal root.
-You mount it, and it's mostly Go source with the exception of 5 binaries.
+u-root is a "universal root".
+It's a root file system with mostly Go source with the exception of 5 binaries.

-And that's the interesting part.
+That's the interesting part.
 This set of utilities is all Go, and mostly source.

 When you run a command that is not built, you fall through to the command that does a 'go build' of the command, and then execs the command once it is built.
 From that point on,